andrasq/node-khttp/Readme.md

   If the response is not valid json, returns the response string.
 - `auth` - object with fields `{ username: , password: }` used to build an
   "Authorization: Basic" header.
 The fields `{ user: , pass: }` are also accepted.
+- `raw` - do not wait for and decode body, return immediately and let the caller wait for `res.on('data')` events.

 http options used to construct a url from parts:
 - `protocol` - 'http:' or 'https:' (default 'http:')